evervault/evervault-node/README.md

 ### Prerequisites

-To get started with the Evervault Node.js SDK, you will need to have created a team on the Evervault dashboard.
+To get started with the Evervault Node.js SDK, you will need to have created a team on the Evervault Dashboard.

 We are currently in invite-only early access.
 You can apply for early access [here](https://evervault.com).